-A Pinterest-fueled trip to the incredible Plitvice Lakes National Park, and a welcome return to Croatia.
+A trip to the incredible Plitvice Lakes National Park, and a welcome return to Croatia.

 There are pictures of the Plitvice lakes all over Pinterest, and rightly so.
 The largest national park in Croatia is home to a series of gorgeous turquoise lakes, an uncountable number of waterfalls and charmingly winding wooden boardwalks for the 1 million+ tourists who visit every year.

-I’d had a picture of Plitvice on my Beautiful Places board for years before planning a trip, but finally, in May 2015, we got to visit.
+I’d had a picture of Plitvice on my Beautiful Places board for years before planning a trip, but finally we got to visit.

 We arrived at Plitvice on a coach from Zagreb.
 There are several services each day and the journey takes around 2 hours (after our visit to the lakes we carried on to the coast at Zadar – about another 2 hours).
 We got off at Entrance 2, and headed to our hotel, the Hotel Plitvice, which is one of only three hotels in the park, all clustered around Entrance 2.

 We were staying at the Hotel Plitvice for two nights to give us a full day in the park and a relaxing evening before getting the bus to Zadar.
 We’d arrived too late to make a two-day ticket worthwhile so we enjoyed the views from our balcony and explored the grounds around the hotel.

 Walking down a quiet path we came to an abandoned building.
 For such a beautiful place the Plitvice Lakes has a turbulent history; in 1991 it was the scene of the first armed clash of the Croatian War of Independence, and for much of the war and afterwards the area was heavily mined and the hotels used as barracks.